Gain Student Independence With ➔

 Tactile Support

-Tactile activities can be a very motivating letter recognition strategy.
+Tactile activities can be a very motivating strategy for letter recognition.
 I like to get inexpensive sandwich containers from Dollar Tree.
-I fill them with lots of different materials (also from Dollar Tree) that the students can trace letters in with their fingers or a paintbrush.
+I fill them with a variety of materials (also from Dollar Tree) that students can trace letters with their fingers or a paintbrush.

 Fine motor supplies for letter recognition

 Some students really need the tactile experience to cement the letters into their memory.
-Using these sandwiches boxes also makes it easy to send them home for practice with their parents.
+Using these sandwich boxes also makes it easy to send them home for practice with their parents.

 Letter Matching and Sorting